 I am concerned that I may be photographed?

 The World Naked Bike Ride occurs in public places, where photography of the riders is not illegal.
-If you are concerned, you may choose to stay away from cameras in the staging area, or wear some body paint or even a mask to protect your identity.
-Please be aware that we encourage media coverage of our ride.
-For more information, refer to our Photo Policy.
+If you are concerned, you may choose to stay away from cameras in the Meeting Area, or wear some body paint or even a mask to protect your identity.
+Please be aware that we strongly encourage all forms of media coverage of our ride.

 I would like information about the photo policy

 We understand that getting naked in public, especially for the first time, can make people nervous.
-We are keen to create a safe environment for all
+We are keen to create a safe environment for all.

 After feedback and suggestions from our wonderful riders, we have implemented a few new measures, including a photo policy.

-Our photo policy applies to the staging area, both before and after the ride.
+Our photo policy applies to the Meeting Area, both before and after the ride.

-Designated official photographers have been commissioned to document the ride, and will be readily identified with red “Media” identification on a lanyard.
-Organising and assisting personnel will be wearing blue “Crew” identification on a lanyard.
-Both official photographers and organisers have implied consent to take photos in the staging area.
+Official photographers have been commissioned to photograph and video the ride, and will be readily identified with red “Media” identification on a lanyard.
+World Naked Bike Ride Melbourne organisers and volunteers will be wearing blue “Crew” identification on a lanyard.
+All official photographers and organisers have implied consent to take photos from inside the meeting area.